What Is Art Therapy, And How Can It Help?

 Depression

 Talking about depression can be hard, partially because when you are depressed, you may not want to talk to anyone.
 Visual art can be a great emotional outlet for people going through depression who do not want to discuss their feelings in traditional talk therapy.
-Art therapy can help people put their feelings into a visual form and making emotional vulnerability less intimidating.
+Art therapy can help people put their feelings into a visual form and make emotional vulnerability less intimidating.
 Having a visual aid to base a conversation on can shift therapy's focus to the art rather than explicitly discussing feelings.

 Anxiety